danjonpeterson/danjonpeterson.github.io/_posts/2012-02-28-neuroinformatics-code-review.md

 - With functions that have many arguments, consider passing a struct of options, and/or support using config files to pass options.

-- Readme.md files in GitHub can be spruced up with advanced formatting, section headings, images, links, etc. This site is particularly helpful for writing Readme.md files (http://markdownlivepreview.com/).
+- Readme.md files in GitHub can be spruced up with advanced formatting, section headings, images, links, etc. [**This site**](http://markdownlivepreview.com/) is particularly helpful for writing Readme.md files.

 Some of these suggestions have already been implemented.
 Overall, the most important thing to consider is your goals.
 Publicly available research code can